 Brian Wood was born on January 29, 1972 in Essex Junction, Vermont.
 Wood is most well known as a writer for the Vertigo imprint of DC Comics and Dark Horse Comics.
 He has written comics and graphic novels for many different publishers and also does illustration.
 He has done covers for many different series throughout his career, and has had illustrations appear in magazines and newspapers, such as the San Francisco Bay Guardian.
 He was also a staff designer at Rockstar Game Studios working on titles such as Grand Theft Auto III, Grand Theft Auto: Vice City, and Max Payne.

-By 1991 Wood had moved from his birthplace of Essex Jct., Vermont to New York City where he graduated from the Parson’s School of Design in 1997 with a Bachelor’s Degree in illustration.
+By 1991 Wood had moved from his birthplace of Vermont to Manhattan, New York where he graduated from the Parson’s School of Design in 1997 with a Bachelor’s Degree in illustration.
 It was at Parson’s that Wood created his first professional work in comics as part of a final project.
 The title was Channel Zero, and it was a 5 issue miniseries published by Image set in a dystopian New York City based on the ideals and policies of Rudy Giuliani (mayor of NYC at the time).